MostafaEhab16/Dev-ops-project/README.md

 1)	Working in AWS
 2)	Using Jenkins to implement Continuous Integration and Continuous Deployment
 3)	Building pipelines
-4)	Working with Ansible and CloudFormation to deployclusters
+4)	Working with CloudFormation to deployclusters
 5)	Building Kubernetes clusters
 6)	Building Docker containers in pipelines